Ericktz/VitePath/Ubuntu_Install.md

 ## Requirements

-:zap: A personal computer, mini PC, or VPS
+:zap: A personal computer, laptop or VPS
 :zap: Minimum of 4 cores
 :zap: At least 300GB of storage (SSD preferred)
 :zap: A second PC for establishing an SSH session